blues/app-accelerators/36-vending-machine-monitor/README.md

 <img src="./assets/VL53L4CD_sensor_soldered.jpg" width="14.9%" />
 </div>

-5. Using male-to-feamle jumper cables, connect the `XSHUT` pin of each VL53L4CD sensor to a pin on the Notecarrier corresponding to the column number shown in the table below.
+5. Using male-to-female jumper cables, connect the `XSHUT` pin of each VL53L4CD sensor to a pin on the Notecarrier corresponding to the column number shown in the table below.
 For ease of recognition, we suggest numbering columns from left to right.
 The app supports up to 7 columns.

     | Column # | Notecarrier Pin |
     |:--------:|:---------------:|